csc-training/geocomputing/notebooks/notebooks_5_instructions.md

-# Custom notebooks image for Notebooks beta
+# Custom notebooks image for Notebooks 5 (currently in beta)

 These instructions guide you throught the process of creating Jupyter notebooks for a course with custom conda packages installed.